Few-shot Image Generation via Masked Discrimination: Approach

 To prevent the target discriminator $D_{t}$ from remembering all the training samples and guiding the target generator $G_{t}$ to replicate them in few-shot image generation tasks, we apply random masks to features extracted by the target discriminator $D_{t}$ from the input fake generated images $G_t(z_i)$ or real images $x$ as shown in Fig. \ref{masked}.
-The target discriminator $D_{t}$ is trained to judge the reliability of inputs based on the randomly masked features.
+The target discriminator $D_{t}$ is trained to judge the realism of input images based on the randomly masked features.
+In this way, it becomes difficult for $D_{t}$ to remember any training samples.
 As a result, $D_t$ is encouraged to judge generated samples sharing partially common features with training samples as realistic instead of pursuing replications of training samples.
-Correspondingly, the target generator $G_t$ is allowed to produce more diverse images instead of replicating training samples, which slows down diversity degradation during adaptation.
+Correspondingly, the target generator $G_t$ can produce more diverse images different from the training samples, slowing down diversity degradation during adaptation.

-We try to apply random masks to the outputs of different discriminator blocks and the first following linear layer and achieve the most realistic results with great diversity when masking the output features of discriminator block $4^2$.
-More detailed ablations of the masked layer choice can be found in Appendix \ref{ablationslambdamask}.
+We apply random masks to the output features of different discriminator blocks and the first following linear layer and achieve the most realistic results with great diversity when masking the output features of discriminator block $4^2$.
 Besides, we use different sizes of masks ranging from $1/2$ to $3/4$ of the feature space size and achieve diverse results as illustrated in Sec \ref{results}.
-Detailed ablations of mask size are provided in Appendix \ref{ablationslambdamask} as well.
+Detailed ablations of the masked layer choice and mask size are provided in Appendix \ref{ablationslambdamask}.

-While masked discrimination improves the generation diversity of adapted GANs, it weakens discrimination on the whole image and may lead to degraded quality.
-Therefore, we propose discriminator CDC loss to better preserve information learned from the source domain for higher generation quality.
+While masked discrimination improves the generation diversity of adapted GANs, it weakens discrimination on the global image and may lead to degraded quality.
+Therefore, we propose discriminator CDC loss to better preserve the information learned from source domains for higher generation quality.